g026r/pocket-library-toolkit/docs/list.md

 4096 * 32 bits (Little Endian)

-No matter how many entries you have, this section will be 16kiB in length — from byte 0x10 to byte 0x400F (inclusive).
-Unused entries are normally represented as 0s but any data can be present here as entries beyond the number specified in bytes 0x4-0x7 will be ignored.
+No matter how many entries you have, this section will be 16kiB in length — from byte 0010 to byte 400F (inclusive).
+Unused entries are normally represented as 0s but any data can be present here as entries beyond the number specified in [bytes 0004&ndash;0007](#number-of-entries-4-bytes) will be ignored.

 Each entry consists of a single 32bit Little Endian entry representing the byte position in the file where the library entry resides.
 As the Pocket simply displays these sequentially they should be sorted in alphabetical order by the